 The list displays all workflows that are accessible based on your login location.

 Click the header of the column with which you want to sort the results.
-For more information about how to sort the search results, see Sorting Search Results in Managing the Common Application Functions section.
+For more information about how to sort the search results, see Sorting Search Results

 Using the Search Samples and Worklists Window